 [1, 2, 3, 42]

 Yeah, that’s reasonable.
 This is really tricky.
-Honestly, you probably won’t feel like you “get” this until you play around with it a lot (as we’ll do in the exercises below).
+Honestly, you probably won’t feel like you “get” this until you play around with it a lot (as we’ll do in class!).